 Measure feedback is essential to the quality improvement enterprise.
-Measure feedback enables stakeholders to understand: whether measures are being used or not, and why; the costs and burden of measurement; issues or risks in measure implementation; and the impact of measurement on improving quality of care and health outcomes.
-The National Quality Forum (NQF) measure feedback loop is the process of providing feedback from those who use measures to measure developers and standing committee members who may have recommended the measure receive or maintain NQF endorsement, or be selected for use in a federal quality program through the Measures Application Partnership (MAP).
-To close the loop, responses to the feedback should be shared with those who submit feedback.
+Measure feedback enables stakeholders to understand whether measures are being used or not, and why; the costs and burden of measurement; issues or risks in measure implementation; and the impact of measurement on improving quality of care and health outcomes.
+The National Quality Forum (NQF) measure feedback loop is the process of providing feedback from those who use measures to measure developers and standing committee members who may have recommended the measure receive or maintain NQF-endorsement or be selected for use in a federal quality program through the Measures Application Partnership (MAP).
+To close the loop, responses to the feedback should be shared back with those who submit feedback.

 NQF convened the multistakeholder Measure Feedback Loop Committee to share strategic guidance to improve the ways in which NQF solicits, collects, facilitates, and shares measure feedback among stakeholders within the NQF endorsement and maintenance processes.
-This implementation report is a proposed plan to pilot strategies over 12-18 months to enhance and improve the NQF measure feedback loop (see Table 1).
-The report outlines strategies from the pilot options report that were rated as having the highest potential benefit and low- to medium-resource intensity to support the feasibility of implementing the strategies should the pilot move forward.
-NQF proposes testing these strategies over three steps, and collaborating with healthcare stakeholders to engage in continuous quality improvement of the measure feedback loop.
+This implementation report outlines strategies from the pilot options report that were rated as have the highest potential benefit and low- to medium-resource intensity to support the feasibility of implementing the strategies should the pilot move forward.
+NQF proposes testing these strategies over three steps and collaborating with healthcare stakeholders to engage in continuous quality improvement of the measure feedback loop.